cjohansen/replicant/README.md

 Since "components" are just functions that return hiccup, you don't need framework specific tooling to optimize your code.

-Life-cycles are genuinly useful.
+Life-cycles are genuinely useful.
 That's why you can attach them directly to hiccup nodes, and Replicant will trigger them for you.
+You are not limited to placing hooks on "components" - any node in the hiccup tree can have them.

+Replicant does not **need** to know about cross-cutting concerns like i18n, theming, etc. Since the entire UI can be represented as data, you can implement concerns like these with pure data transformations.
+However, there are speed gains to be had if you can postpone such transformations to just in time for rendering, which is why Replicant will eventually provide a hook for this.
+The hook will be a global one, and does not necessitate a bespoke component abstraction.

 ## Contribute